OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/index.md

 position: 1
 ---

-The new structure of Team Foundation Build gives us a great opportunity to integrate better with your build and release processes from Azure DevOps (formerly VSO) and on-premises Team Foundation Server (TFS) servers.
-We've created a [public extension](https://marketplace.visualstudio.com/items/octopusdeploy.octopus-deploy-build-release-tasks) you can install into your Azure DevOps instance or TFS 2017 server.
+We've created a [public extension](https://marketplace.visualstudio.com/items/octopusdeploy.octopus-deploy-build-release-tasks) you can install into your Azure DevOps instance.
 This extension makes the following tasks available to your Build and Release processes:

 - The Octopus Tools installer task.
-- Packaging your application.
 - Pushing your package to Octopus.
+- Push package build Information to Octopus
 - Creating a release in Octopus.
 - Deploying a release to an environment in Octopus.
 - Promoting a release from one environment to the next.